egeloen/IvoryGoogleMapBundle/Resources/doc/index.rst

     $marker->setPosition($latitude, $longitude);

-The icon marker is configuable like that:
+The icon is configuable like that:

 ::